|Ranger Tech ('83-'11)||Product / Build Guide||Other Articles||TRS Events||Overlanding|

 (1996 Ford Ranger)

-Ranger got the added safety feature of a passenger side airbag.
-As an added precaution, the passenger airbag could be deactivated by a dashboard switch if a rear facing child seat was used.
+1996 Ford Ranger - Ranger now offers the added safety of an available passenger side airbag.
+As an added precaution, the passenger airbag could be deactivated by a dashboard switch when a rear facing child seat was used.
 Other changes included a factory certification of all Ranger engines stating that they could go 100,000 miles between tune-ups under normal driving conditions if the fluid and filter are changed regularly.
-The flareside body style, previously available only with the Splash trim package, is now offered with other trim levels as well.
+The flareside truck bed, previously available only with the Splash trim package, was now offered with other trim levels as well.

 (1997 Ford Ranger)

-For 1997, the Ranger lineup adds a significant product advantage in this segment, a new five-speed automatic transmission called the 5R55E that improves performance.
-A new single-disc player has been added to the audio option list, in addition to the six-disc changer that's already there.
-Power windows and locks have been added to the low-line XLT models as options.
-Flareside rear fenders can now be ordered on Ranger models other than the Splash.
-A second power point has been added to the dashboard, as has a SuperCab cargo area cover.
-ABS, previously standard on 4x4 models, has been made optional for 1997 to lower the price and offer the buyer more choices.
+1997 Ford Ranger - For 1997, the Ranger lineup added a significant product advantage in this segment, a new 5R55E five-speed automatic transmission for the 4.0-liter V6 that improves performance.
+A single-disc in-dash CD player returned to the audio options list (the six-disc CD changer also remained available).
+A second 12-volt power point was added to the dashboard, as was a SuperCab cargo area cover.
+4-wheel antilock brakes, previously standard on some '95 & '96 models, was made optional again to lower the price and offer the buyer more choices.

 (1998 Ford Ranger)

 Ford introduced the Ranger EV (Electric Vehicle) for 1998.
-Powered by a rear-mounted 90-horsepower electric motor, the EV claimed a top speed of 75 mph and a range of from 35 to 50 miles from conventional lead-acid batteries mounted between the frame rails.
+Powered by a rear-mounted 90-horsepower electric motor, the EV claimed a top speed of 75 mph and a range from 35 to 50 miles from conventional lead-acid batteries mounted between the frame rails.
 Anti-lock brakes, dual airbags, and an electric heater were standard; air conditioning was optional.
-Shared with standard 1998 Ford Rangers was a regular cab that was three inches longer than before, allowing for more legroom.
+The Ranger EV was only available with the Regular Cab.

-Not available in EV form was the Ford Ranger with extended SuperCab, which for 1998 offered dual rear-hinged back doors, a feature not available on any other contemporary compact pickup.
-Also for 1998, the Ranger's base engine grew from 2.3 liters to 2.5.
+A mid-year addition for 1998 was the Ranger four-door SuperCab, which offered dual rear-hinged back doors, a feature not available on any other contemporary compact pickup at the time.

 (1999 Ford Ranger)